 Any events held are another good way of getting media exposure.
-Always send a press release and if you would like the event featured on the AFG website please email pics along with a brief write-up.
+Always send a press release to your local newspaper with photos and a summary pre and post of your event.

 (2) If you can offer a suitable foster or forever home to a greyhound please contact us and if we do not have a dog suitable for you we can recommend other rescues.
 Links to sites providing contact details for rescues across the country is given on our links page.